Hikers-for-life/Hiking-Logbook/docs/process/development/contributing.md

 Running Locally

 For Sprint 1, focus is on Authentication and Profile setup.
 More docs will be added as new features are developed.

+For Sprint 2, focus is on Hiking-Logbook and Database Integration.